DanielleJadine/Java/README.md

 ## Converting Wrapper Objects to Primitive Types
 You can extract the primitive value from wrapper objects using methods provided by the wrapper classes.
 # Records
 Records are a new feature introduced in Java starting from version 14.
 They provide a concise syntax for declaring classes that are meant to be simple data carriers.
-Records can help reduce boilerplate code in Java by automatically generating standard methods such as constructors, accessors, equals(), hashCode(), and toString().
+Records can help reduce boilerplate code in
+Java by automatically generating standard methods such as constructors, accessors, equals(), hashCode(), and toString().
+# Inheritance
+-Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a class to inherit properties and behaviors (fields and methods) from another class.
+-In Java, inheritance is achieved using the extends keyword.
+## Superclass and Subclass:
+-Superclass: The class whose properties and methods are inherited.
+-Subclass: The class that inherits from the superclass.
+## Types of Inheritance
+-Single Inheritance: A class can inherit from only one superclass.
+-Multilevel Inheritance: A class can inherit from a superclass, and another class can inherit from this subclass, forming a chain.
+-Hierarchical Inheritance: Multiple classes inherit from a single superclass.
+## Constructors in Inheritance:
+-The constructor of the superclass is called when an object of the subclass is created.
+-You can call the superclass constructor explicitly using super().
+## Method Overriding:
+-A subclass can provide a specific implementation of a method that is already defined in its superclass.
+## Access Modifiers:
+-public, protected, and private keywords control the visibility of fields and methods in the superclass to the subclass.
+## Chain of Inheritance
+-Chain of inheritance, also known as multilevel inheritance, is a type of inheritance in which a class is derived from another derived class.
+-This forms a hierarchy where each class inherits from the preceding class, creating a chain of classes.
+-In Java, this is accomplished by having a subclass extend a superclass, and then another subclass extend that subclass, and so on.
+## Limiting Access in Inheritance
+-Limiting access in inheritance is crucial to maintaining encapsulation and ensuring that only necessary parts of a class's implementation are exposed to other classes, including subclasses.
+-Java provides several mechanisms to control the access of fields, methods, and constructors through access modifiers.
+## Sealed Classes
+-Sealed classes are a feature introduced in Java 17 to provide more control over the inheritance hierarchy of classes.
+-They allow you to define a class and explicitly specify which classes are permitted to extend it.
+-This helps in creating a more predictable and controlled inheritance structure, improving the safety and maintainability of the code.
+## Sealed Class: A class that restricts which other classes can inherit from it.
+## Permitted Subclasses: The specific classes that are allowed to extend the sealed class.
+# Polymorphism
+-Polymorphism is one of the core concepts of object-oriented programming (OOP) that allows objects of different classes to be treated as objects of a common superclass.
+-It enables a single interface to be used for different underlying data types.
+-Polymorphism can be achieved through method overriding (runtime polymorphism) and method overloading (compile-time polymorphism).